How more than 100 American soccer players abroad fared this weekend

 Ligat ha’Al

-Maccabi Tel Aviv forward Aaron Schoenfeld: did not play in 2-0 victory over Maccabi Haifa
+Maccabi Tel Aviv forward Aaron Schoenfeld: entered in the 88th minute in 1-1 draw at Hapoel Beer Sheva

-Maccabi Netanya defender Jonathan Bornstein: played 90 in 5-0 defeat at Hapoel Haifa
+Maccabi Netanya defender Jonathan Bornstein: in the 18 but did not play in 1-1 draw with Bnei Sakhnin

 SOUTH KOREA